paulohenriquevn/aws-solutions-architect/README.md

   - **C:** Fila padrão do SQS não mantém a ordem necessária.

 ### Questão 150

-**Texto original:**
-A company is migrating an application from on-premises servers to Amazon EC2 instances.
-As part of the migration design requirements, a solutions architect must implement infrastructure metric alarms.
-The company does not need to take action if CPU utilization increases to more than 50% for a short burst of time.
-However, if the CPU utilization increases to more than 50% and read IOPS on the disk are high at the same time, the company needs to act as soon as possible.
-The solutions architect also must reduce false alarms.
-What should the solutions architect do to meet these requirements?

-**Tradução:**
 Uma empresa está migrando uma aplicação de servidores on-premises para instâncias Amazon EC2.
 Como parte dos requisitos de design da migração, um arquiteto de soluções deve implementar alarmes de métricas de infraestrutura.
 A empresa não precisa agir se a utilização de CPU aumentar para mais de 50% por um curto período.
 No entanto, se a utilização de CPU aumentar para mais de 50% e os IOPS de leitura no disco também forem altos, a empresa precisa agir imediatamente.
 O arquiteto também deve reduzir alarmes falsos.
 O que o arquiteto de soluções deve fazer para atender a esses requisitos?